askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 ## What you'll learn

-- How GitOps promotes SecOps best practices
+- How GitOps promotes security best practices
 - How to use Config Sync to sync KRM from Github to multiple GKE clusters
 - When to use Config Sync for KRM, vs. CI/CD
-- How to scope resources to only apply to the dev or prod environments
+- How to scope resources to only apply to certain GKE clusters
 - How Policy Controller promotes compliance in a Kubernetes environment
 - How to use Policy Controller to define org-wide policies, synced with ConfigSync.
+- How to write your own Policy Controller policies to enforce custom logic
+- How to integrate Policy Controller checks into CI/CD for an extra layer of checks

 ## Prerequisites

-Completed parts 1-3.
+- Complete parts 1-3.

 ## Introduction

 In [part 2](/2-how-krm-works), we learned how the Kubernetes API works, and how to apply resources with `kubectl apply -f`.
-Then in [part 3](/3-app-dev), we learned how to set up automation around deploying KRM resources using CI/CD, skaffold, and kustomize.
+Then in [part 3](/3-app-dev), we learned how to automatically deploy KRM using skaffold and Cloud Build, with the help of kustomize.

-These two use cases cover Kubernetes app development use cases well.
-But now imagine that you're a platform developer or administrator, responsible not just for one of the CymbalBank services, but for the entire Kubernetes environment, including the `dev`, `staging`, and `prod` clusters.
+These two use cases cover Kubernetes app development pretty well.
+But now imagine that you're a platform developer or administrator, responsible for not just one of the CymbalBank services, but for the entire Kubernetes environment, including the `dev`, `staging`, and `prod` clusters.
 An app developer may care most about testing their code and getting features into production with minimal friction, but your concerns are probably different.
 You care about consistency across the whole platform - that certain baseline resources are always deployed and in sync across all the clusters.
 (You do *not* want a developer to `kubectl apply -f` one of those resources by mistake, and you especially don't want that to happen without anyone knowing.)
-You also care about compliance with the financial services regulations CymbalBank is subject to, and you might work directly with Cymbal's security and compliance team to make sure the necessary policies are in place.
+You also care about compliance with the financial services regulations CymbalBank is subject to, and you might work directly with Cymbal's security team to make sure the necessary policies are in place.

-So if I'm a platform admin, I really care about two things with KRM: 1) Consistency, and 2) Protect the clusters from unsafe configuration.
+So if I'm a platform admin, I really care about two things with KRM: 1) **Consistency**, and 2) **Protect the clusters from unsafe configuration**.
 This demo explores how two Google Cloud tools - **Config Sync** and **Policy Controller** - help platform admins accomplish those two goals.

 ## Part A - Install Config Sync and Policy Controller

 ![screenshot](screenshots/sync-overview.png)

-1. Set variables.
+1. **Set variables.**

 ```
 export PROJECT_ID=[your-project-id]
+export GITHUB_USERNAME=[your-github-username]
 ```

+2. **Initialize the cymbalbank-policy repo**.

-2. Initialize the policy repo you created during setup.
+You created this repo during setup.
 This repo is located at `github.com/YOUR-USERNAME/cymbalbank-policy` and it's currently empty.
 This script populates the repo with namespaces corresponding to each of the CymbalBank services.
-These namespaces were created manually during setup, initially.
+These namespaces were created with a shell script, initially.
 Now we're preparing to bringing those namespaces into Config Sync's management domain, guarding against manual editing or deletion.

 ```
 ./policy-repo-setup.sh
 ```

-3. Install ConfigSync on the dev, staging, and prod clusters. **TODO** - currently not using this script because PC stuck in pending.
+3. **Install Config Sync on the dev, staging, and prod clusters.**

+4. **TODO** - currently not using this script because PC stuck in pending.
 Using UI install to install both CS and PC at once.

 ```
 ./install.sh
 ```

-4. Get the install status for all clusters in your project.
+4. **Get the Config Sync install status for all clusters in your project.**

 ```
 gcloud alpha container hub config-management status --project=${PROJECT_ID}